Resource analysis for quantum-aided Byzantine agreement with the four-qubit singlet state: A two-parameter Weak Broadcast protocol

 The two-parameter WBC(3,1) protocol we define here is derived from similar protocols in earlier works \cite{fitzi_proceedings,cabello,cabstateprep}.
 It prescribes communication between three components ($S$, $R_0$, $R_1$) to achieve consensus in the sense of WBC(3,1) described above.
 The quantum resource of this protocol is a four-qubit singlet state \cite{cabello}:

 In fact, we assume that to achieve WBC(3,1) with a single data bit, the parties have distributed $m \in \mathbb{Z}^+$ four-qubit singlet states through public quantum channels such that the first two qubits are distributed to $S$, the third qubit is distributed to $R_0$, and the last qubit is distributed to $R_1$, as shown in Fig.~\ref{fig:Cabstate_distribution}a.
+(See Sec.~\ref{sec:discussion} for a brief discussion on the distribution.)
 In rough terms, the more four-qubit singlet states are used to broadcast one bit, the higher the probability of success; hence the integer $m$ is a key quantity in assessing the performance of the protocol.

 Having $m$ singlet states distributed, the components perform measurements in the computational basis, each obtaining its own random list of bit values: $S$ obtains $m$ bit-pairs, while $R_0$ and $R_1$ obtain $m$ bits each.
 An example for such a collection of random correlated bitstrings for $m=12$ is shown in Fig.$~\ref{fig:Cabstate_distribution}$b, and the probability density function of the six possible outcomes of four-bit strings, derived straightforwardly from Eq.~\eqref{eq:cabello}, is shown in Fig.$~\ref{fig:Cabstate_distribution}$c.
 We will refer to the six possible four-long bitstring outcomes as \emph{Elementary Events}, and we will refer to a particular instance of this collection of random data, as shown in Fig.~\ref{fig:Cabstate_distribution}b, as an \emph{Event}.
 In what follows, we will use $Q_j[\alpha]$ to denote the measurement result of component $j$ in its row $\alpha$, where $j \in (S,R_0,R_1) \equiv (S,0,1)$ and $\alpha \in (1,2,\dots, m) \equiv (\text{a},\text{b} \dots)$.
-For example, in Fig.~\ref{fig:Cabstate_distribution}c, we see $Q_S[\text{d}] = 10$, $Q_0[\text{e}] = 1$, etc.
+For example, in Fig.~\ref{fig:Cabstate_distribution}b, we see $Q_S[\text{d}] = 10$, $Q_0[\text{e}] = 1$, etc.

 The Weak Broadcast protocol presented below has two real-valued parameters: $0 < \mu < 1/3$ and $1/2 < \lambda < 1$.
 We anticipate that the protocol works well if $\mu$ and $\lambda$ are close to their upper bound.